knowledgetechnologyuhh/NICO-software/api-doc/Ros/FaceExpression.rst

 Exposed topics
 ==============

-The following ROS services are exposed by the class - where $PREFIX stands for the prefix of the topics/services (Default: /nico/faceExpression/):
+The following ROS topics are exposed by the class - where $PREFIX stands for the prefix of the topics/services (Default: /nico/faceExpression/):

 +------------------------------------------------+------------------------------------------------+---------------------------------------------------------------------------------------+
 | ROS topic name                                 | Message type                                   | Short description                                                                     |